Directors & Management

 Ms Sandra du Toit

-Ms Du Toit has been with Standard Bank for over 10 years where, having previously been the Head of Corporate Finance for Mining, she now focuses on complex, cross-border African transactions in mining and metals, from an advisory, capital markets and funding perspective.
+Ms du Toit is an independent advisor in the mining industry, having spent 13 years with Standard Bank focusing on complex, cross-border African transactions in mining and metals, from an advisory, capital markets and funding perspective.
 Sandra started her career as an academic at the University of the Free State, lecturing on company law and tax law, before joining Johannesburg law firm Brink Cohen le Roux & Roodt.
 After graduating with an undergraduate degree in accounting and tax, and a Master’s degree in law, she became involved in the mining industry, working first on the labour side of the business before moving on to the corporate and commercial end of practice.

 Mr Shaun Treacy